 She helps people to develop ideas and research plans and especially enjoys working on projects that encourage people of all ages to be creative producers, rather than consumers.
 Her work history includes creative technologies research for HP, Intel, NESTAfuturelab, pmstudio/Watershed and various community-based and educational organisations.

 You can visit her linkedin profile here.

 Anyone interested in understanding how to start creating their own games.
-No specific IT/tech skill is needed.
-Designs will be mostly paper-based prototypes.
+No specific IT/tech skill is needed as designs will be mostly paper-based prototypes.

-Pens and paper, any arts materials for creating visuals.
-Bring phones to look up images etc to create visual design boards.
+Pens, paper and any arts materials for creating visuals.
+There will be some on hand, but if you have favourites that you like to work with please bring those.
+It will also be helpful to have your phones available to look up images etc to create visual design boards.